jonnew/ONIX/oepcie/spec.md

 } oe_ctx_impl_t;
 ```

-State details is hidden in implementation file (.c).
-A pointer to opaque
+State details are hidden in implementation file.
+A pointer to opaque type
-type (handle) is exposed publicly in header (.h):
+(handle) is exposed publicly in the header (oepcie.h):

 ```
-// .h
+// oepcie.h
 typedef struct oe_ctx_impl *oe_ctx;
 ```